narendraAnalytics/readmewithme/app.md

 **Last Updated:** Session 6 (Quiz Feature & Language Selector Improvements) **Status:** Production Ready with Interactive Quiz **Languages:** English, Telugu, Hindi, Tamil, Marathi (with compact symbols)

+ Now you can test the sign-out flow:

+  1. Sign in to the app
+  2. Landing page should show "Welcome {username}"
+  3. "Sign Out" button should appear below it
+  4. Click "Sign Out"
+  5. You might see a brief loading screen (if the transition is slow enough to be visible)
+  6. Button should change to "Get Started"
+  7. "Sign Out" button should disappear
+  8. No more React hooks error!

+I can see the issue - the Google OAuth consent screen appears, but after clicking "Continue", the app doesn't redirect back properly.
+  This is a different issue from the syntax error we just fixed.
+Let me investigate the OAuth callback flow and deep linking configuration.